Science, Technology, Engineering, Arts, Mathematics

 The arts are often left out of the STEM design.
 Creativity is fundamental to science

 The more involved kids are in the process, the more likely they are to be engaged in learning

 Using mostly donated materials, we designed and built a solar water heater with great success

 Checking for fit, a 25' black garden hose is coiled inside the box

 Using heavy-duty black plastic from a lumber yard, students lined the box and zip-tied the hose in place

 The ends of the hose are accessible on both ends

 Water is connected to an outside faucet and run until it flows out the other end

-Students experiment with how long to leave the apparatus in the sun, direction of orientation, outside temperature, etc.
+Students experiment with how long to leave the apparatus in the sun, angle, direction of orientation, outside temperature, etc.

 This design consistently achieves water temps of over 180 degrees